Danilo-Guedes/tokenlab-danilo-test/README.md

 ## Getting Started

-> :warning: **WARNING 1**: This monorepo requires Node.js v18+.
-Please ensure you have this version installed before proceeding.
+> :warning: **WARNING **: This monorepo requires Docker and Docker Compose  installed before proceeding.

-> :warning: **WARNING 2**: This monorepo requires an instance of a Mongodb database running in your machine, cloud or in a container.
-Please make sure you have the procces running and add a .env file with a MONGO_DB_URI=here-goes-your-mongodb-string-uri. (with more time I will put this DB in a container image to avoid this step)

 To get started with this project, follow the steps below: